Administrative & Office Support job market report cover, Atlanta-Sandy Springs-Roswell, GA, 2026-05

 Entry-Level Candidates

-Best target: Aim at on-site receptionist, front-desk, intake, and customer-facing administrative assistant roles in healthcare, hospitality, education, and insurance, where the local mix is deepest and the work setup matches the market.[9][8]
+Best target: Aim at on-site front desk, receptionist, customer-facing office assistant, and coordinator roles in healthcare, hospitality, insurance, and retail, where local demand is most visible.[20]

 Mid-Career Candidates